Chapter 1

 Bridges

-A bridge is a set of smart contracts designed to help you move funds across different blockchains.
+A bridge is a service designed to help you move funds across different blockchains.
 To use a bridge you connect your wallet to it, you send it funds from blockchain A and it sends you back funds on blockchain B.

 Examples of bridges: